 - Do we understand their selection criteria and decision making process?
 Again, this is a reasonable question that should be asked.
 However, don't always believe what you are told.
 Government tenders (for example) will often include an assessment criteria list showing how each criteria will be weighted, possibly cut and paste from their last RFQ.
 Detailed discussions with the customer will (over time) tease out what they are really looking for and you should develop your own opinion regarding what they see as important.
 The decision making process speaks to how many hoops and jumps they will take you through getting to the final decision.
-Sometimes you might find that you have working at the wrong level.
+Sometimes you might find that you have been working at the wrong level.
 For example, if you determine that the buying team will be making a recommendation to a board or committee higher-up the food chain, and you have identified that your competitor has a strong relationship at that level - then that might heavily influence the outcome.

 - Do we have any technical or capability competitive advantages?
 Clearly, if your technical solution is inferior or much the same as the competition then you will need to develop another basis on which to compete (usually price, business terms, delivery schedule, added-value etc.).

-A SWOT analysis is a good tool to summarise the above.
+A SWOT analysis is a good tool for summarising the above.

 The project feasibility work provides valuable information to inform the solution development and terms and conditions in the final proposal.